Graduated driving licence – GDL! What does it mean for young drivers? Note: the GDL scheme Cancelled!

-Reviewing potential measures, ‘Driver 2020’ aims to understand how to improve safety on the road among young drivers.
+Reviewing potential measures, ‘Driver 2020’ aims to improve safety on the road among young drivers.
 It takes into consideration educational, training and technology-based approaches, alongside Graduated Driving Licences.

 Also, last year, Northern Ireland launched a scheme to introduce Graduated Driving Licences across the country.

-Seen by many as a pilot initiative, success in NI could play a vital role in determining whether or not GDL gets rolled out across other parts of the UK.5
+Seen by many as a pilot initiative, NI’s success could play a vital role in determining whether or not GDL gets rolled out across other parts of the UK.

 Many commentators had been expecting a decision on Graduated Driving Licences to see the light of day sometime in 2020.